lynn0702/Torchlite/torchlite.md

 #### Multi-Profession Characters

 Effort has been made to make each of these distinctions as inclusive as possible, but you might decide you want to play a character who practices more than one profession.
 Perhaps your character went to seminary to pursue their calling as a cleric, but at night they were haunted by a decidedly unholy being who also persuaded them to make a pact and become a hexknight.
-If so, you can reflect this dichotomy in your distinction name (Cleric by Day, Hexknight by Night), and then work with your GM to choose SFX that capture your character’s capabilities.
+If so, you can reflect this dichotomy in your distinction name (**Cleric by Day, Hexknight by Night**), and then work with your GM to choose SFX that capture your character’s capabilities.

 #### Bard

 Wielding skill and spell to support allies and befuddle foes, the bard inspires though performance, artistry, leadership, and lore.
 Common career paths your bard might pursue include:

-▶ A troubadour traipsing from town to town, performing songs, reciting poetry and tales, and bringing news of distant lands.
+▶ A *troubadour* traipsing from town to town, performing songs, reciting poetry and tales, and bringing news of distant lands.
-▶ A herald wearing the colors of their liege, serving as a messenger, diplomat, historian, and arbiter of etiquette.
+▶ A *herald* wearing the colors of their liege, serving as a messenger, diplomat, historian, and arbiter of etiquette.
-▶ A skald fighting alongside fierce comrades, a warrior-poet whose songs and chants inspire courageous deeds and preserve epic tales.
+▶ A *skald* fighting alongside fierce comrades, a warrior-poet whose songs and chants inspire courageous deeds and preserve epic tales.
-▶ A loremaster devoted to academic scholarship, conducting research, educating students, and recording knowledge for posterity.
+▶ A *loremaster* devoted to academic scholarship, conducting research, educating students, and recording knowledge for posterity.
-▶ A jongleur, traveling for applause and coin, performing death-defying acrobatics, knife throwing, juggling, and other crowd-pleasing stunts.
+▶ A *jongleur*, traveling for applause and coin, performing death-defying acrobatics, knife throwing, juggling, and other crowd-pleasing stunts.

 ##### Bard Quick Roles